balcortex/100_days_code_web_development/README.md

 ### HTML Web Forms - Pt.
 2

 Today I learned about the name attribute, a crucial element in forms.
 If an input does not have a name, it will be ignored when sending the form.

+## Day 142 - 2024/02/21

+### HTML Web Forms - Pt.
+3

+Today I learned about form validation, starting with the `required` attribute, which forces the user to fill in a field.